-Some other forms of CoR, where the phrase may not be shared in the same manner are;
+Some other forms of CoR, where the phrase may not be shared in the same manner are:

 Ensuring Safety Of Others

 Although Chain of Responsibility (or CoR) compliance training is generally geared towards heavy vehicle truck drivers, anywhere you look.
 The reality is though that truck drivers only contribute to a small portion of your potential liability.
-Those that can inflict a more significant legal liability and financial damage in your business include;
+Those that can inflict a more significant legal liability and financial damage in your business include

 Must You Meet Australian Chain of Responsibility?

 Similarly, Workplace Health and Safety legislation is almost identical but is aimed at businesses to ensure they proactively manage safety within the confines of their operation.
-Again, by virtue of what the companies do to make a profit, they cannot implicate an employee or bystander of any risk of injury to themselves.
+By virtue of what the companies do to make a profit, they cannot implicate an employee or bystander of any risk of injury to themselves.
 It is the responsibility of the company and leaders of that business to ensure safety within the organisation.